Wagging Tails Mean Good News in Leadville Today

 This year, the Friends of Lake County Library sponsored the children’s summer reading program, and the group continues to fund the scanning project for historic library documents.
 Find out how you can participate and volunteer on the Friends Library web page.

-In fact, they’re next fundraiser is right around the corner.
+In fact, their next fundraiser is right around the corner.
 The Friends of the Library Used Book Sale will be held in the 6th St. Gym this Friday, Sept.
 16 from 12 – 6 p.m. and Saturday, Sept.
 17 from 9 a.m. to 5 p.m.
 A popular annual event, literary lovers can find everything from books, to CDs, and DVDs, all for only 50 cents per pound.